 Originally hailing from Victoria, British Columbia, John Eadie joined the Kansas City Symphony in 2010.
-Eadie completed his bachelor’s degree with William Grubb at Butler University in Indianapolis, Ind., and Eadie went on to complete his master’s degree with Yehuda Hanani at the College-Conservatory of Music in Cincinnati, Ohio.
+Eadie completed his bachelor’s degree with William Grubb at Butler University in Indianapolis, Indiana, and Eadie went on to complete his master’s degree with Yehuda Hanani at the College-Conservatory of Music in Cincinnati, Ohio.
 Following, he became a fellow with the New World Symphony under the direction of Michael Tilson Thomas for three years.
-Eadie has performed as principal cello of the Minnesota Opera Orchestra and he has performed with the Des Moines Metro Opera Orchestra, the Minnesota Orchestra, the Aspen Chamber Symphony, the Spoleto USA Festival in Charleston, S.C., and the Colorado Music Festival.
+Eadie has performed as principal cello of the Minnesota Opera Orchestra and he has performed with the Des Moines Metro Opera Orchestra, the Minnesota Orchestra, the Aspen Chamber Symphony, the Spoleto USA Festival in Charleston, South Carolina, and the Colorado Music Festival.
 He enjoys the outdoors, running, hiking and a good book.

 There are two, one is the movie Fantasia and specifically the Rite of Spring part with the dinosaurs.
 The other is Material Girl by Madonna on the radio and my mother turning it off because she didn’t think I should listen to it.